sul-dlss/mais_orcid_client/README.md

 recorded.

 To record new cassettes:
-1. Temporarily adjust the configuration (client_id, seceret and URL) at the top of `spec/mais_orcid_client_spec.rb` so it matches a real MaIS environment.
+1. Temporarily adjust the configuration (client_id, client_secret for the MaIS UAT URL) at the top of `spec/mais_orcid_client_spec.rb` so it matches the real MaIS UAT environment.
-2. Add your new spec with a new cassette name.
+2. Add your new spec with a new cassette name (or delete a cassette to re-create it).
 3. Run just that new spec.
 4. You should get a new cassette with the name you specified in the spec.
-5. Sanitize the cassette by obsucring the access token, client_id, secret and URL.
-Look at existing cassettes for values to use (i.e. they should match the fake config that is usually at the top of the spec).
-6. Sanitize the cassette by obscuring any personal access tokens coming back in the result set.
+5. The cassette should have access tokens and secrets sanitized by the config in `spec_helper.rb`, but you can double check, EXCEPT for user access tokens in the user response.
+These should be sanitized manaully (e.g. "access_token":"8d13b8bb-XXXX-YYYY-b7d6-87aecd5a8975")
-7. Set your configuration at the top of the spec back to the fake values.
+6. Set your configuration at the top of the spec back to the fake client_id and client_secret values.
-8. Re-run all the specs - they should pass now without making real calls.
+7. Re-run all the specs - they should pass now without making real calls.